mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 ##### Interrupts

 Knowing the H/W layout, trying to undertsand the interrupts distribution can be an eye opener when investigating a network performance issue.
 NICs can have tens of queues, and each queue can be served by any CPU by default.
 Moreover in RHEL irqbalance service normally takes care of setting up this relationship, by measuring the CPU IRQ handling activity and reconfiguring the IRQ distribution based on that.
 However the output produced is not always ideal for a high troughput service, and may need tuning (masking CPUs, etc).
 Fixing a CPU to a NIC queue can also be set manullay and improve performance considerably.
 Taking a look at __/proc/interrupts__ can tell if we need to tune the IRQ mapping.
-You can see the following output of an Emulex NIC with 8 queues where the interrupt number of each queue is handled only by one CPU (one column).
+You can see the following output of an Emulex NIC with 8 queues where the interrupt number of each queue (processing one or more flows) is handled only by one CPU (one column).
+This way we ensure that any given flow is always tied to the same CPU.
 {% highlight console %}
 $ cat /proc/interrupts | grep eth0
   88:          0          0          0          0          0          0          0          0          0          0          0          0        215          0          0          0          0          0          0          0          0          0          0          0          0          0          0          0          0          0          0          0          0          0          0          0          0          0          0          0          0 2720115936          0          0          0          0          0          0  IR-PCI-MSI-edge      eth0_2-q0